melange19/melange19.github.io/README.md

 # melange19.github.io

-A landing page for the upcoming CSE Reunion of Netaji Subhash Engineering College
+A landing page for the CSE Reunion of Netaji Subhash Engineering College.
+Event Name: Melang 2019